 In this four hour orientation, we discuss what it’s like to support our participants in your home.
 We go over what they need from you and also what you’ll need to do to be ready to have them become a member of your household.
 We talk about next steps in our process and training and how to make sure that you’re well-equipped for anything that might arise on this journey.

 We host a 4-day training course for our families.
 We go over the program in its entirety, safety training, emotional intelligence, and parenting skills.
-We look at our clients as an addition to your family.
+We prepare you to help a person with a developmental disability become part of your family.
 We want to make sure that you’re ready for all that entails.
-We also want to teach you what we know about developmental disabilities.
-We want you to know how to relate emotionally, how to overcome challenges in communication, and how to foster a loving family environment while everyone goes through the period of transition.
+We teach you what we know about developmental disabilities.
+We want you to know how to relate emotionally, how to overcome challenges in communication, and how to support someone in a loving family environment while everyone goes through the period of transition.

 “The biggest rewards come from the biggest challenges”

-As part of our program, we provide ongoing training to our foster families to continue to enhance their experience as well as the experience of the individuals that we place.
-Our goal is that they will ultimately find their forever home, so we do everything possible to ensure the best possible outcomes with our placements.
+As part of our program, we provide ongoing training to our support families to continue to enhance their experience as well as the experience of the individuals who are placed with our agency.
+Our goal is that they will find a caring home that will be able to meet their behavioral and skill needs.
+We do everything possible to ensure the best possible outcomes with our placements.
 Continuing education is just part of that.

-Our foster families also receive continuous ongoing support from our staff.
-Our social workers visit the families weekly to offer support, create plans for growth, and to set goals with our consumers and their families.
-We also provide behavioral supportive services from local agencies that we partner with to our foster families.
+Our support families also receive ongoing support from our staff.
+Our social workers visits families weekly to offer support, create plans for growth, and to set goals with our consumers and their families.
+We also provide behavior training to our support families.

-With each placement, the families receive a stipend to assist with living expenses and individual care.
+With each placement, the families receive a financial stipend to assist with living expenses and individual care.

-Once you are certified, Free to Be staff will consider your home for potential placements.
-Our program has been successful because we are careful to match children with the right family.
-Depending on your family’s needs finding the appropriate match can take from several weeks to several months or even longer.
+Once you are approved, Free to Be staff will consider your home for potential placements.
+Our program has been successful because we are careful to match children and adults with the right family.
+Depending on your family’s needs, finding the appropriate match can take from several weeks to several months or even longer.